Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “We are the bedrock of cities and the spirit of kingdoms as I declared myself to you,” the Sleeping King said.
 “You will know the truth of my words for now we give you yours.”
 The king removed the stone crown from his head.
 Then, before I realized what was happening, he placed it on my head and the rock shrank so it fit perfectly.

-The moment the crown touched my brow, the stone giants turned into a crowd of normal looking people who miraculously built a city of hanging gardens and sparkling arches in a matter of moments.
+The moment the crown touched my brow, the stone giants turned into a crowd of human-appearing spirits of flesh and blood who miraculously built a city of hanging gardens and sparkling arches in a matter of heartbeats.

 “This is not why I have come to your realm, Great One,” I said.
 “Seeking the true nature of creation is not an expression of a desire to rule the same.
 I have not the training nor temperament for such a calling.”